clairenguyen23/theoldsimplydk/_posts/2015-11-19-zero-the-hero.markdown

 I’m sure Zero has blood type O, too.
 Zero has nothing but only himself to give, wholeheartedly, over and over.

 And that is why my first post will be called “Zero the Hero.”
-Thanks, Mr. Zero.